 EVIL?! (and belongs to the wrong party)?).
 So clearly this is a rocky relationship from the get-go.

 Things start to get a bit crazy as she tries to juggle her relationship, her increasingly busy job as her senator is chosen for the Vice-Presidential candidate, and a host of other life responsibilities (parents, friends, fish, etc).

-Anyway, I really liked both of these books for some light, but not completely brainless reading.
+Anyway, I really liked Sammy’s Hill and Sammy’s House for some light, but not completely brainless reading.
 And I’m quite looking forward to meeting her in just a week and a half.